rapid7/le_ruby/README.md

 At any time you can type `ruby getType.rb --help` for a more detailed usage.

-Now you are setup to send logs to the Logentries server.
+Now you are set up to send logs to the Logentries server.

 Heroku
 ------